Estate Planning Attorney in Gainesville Serving Clients Throughout Florida

 A Living Will allows you to specify that you do not want to be kept alive artificially if you are brain dead or terminally ill and unable to communicate.
 The exact amount of care a person wishes to receive in that situation can be customized to each client.

-Contact Our Gainesville Estate Planning Law Office for a Complimentary Consultation
+Contact Our Gainesville Estate Planning Attorneys for a Complimentary Consultation